DataDog/documentation/content/en/security/cloud_security_management/setup/agent/docker.md

 ---
-title: Enabling CSM Cloud Workload Security on Docker
+title: Enabling Cloud Security Management on Docker
 kind: documentation
 code_lang: docker
 type: multi-code-lang
 code_lang_weight: 65 # a number that represents relative weight.
 ---

-Use the following instructions to enable [CSM Threats][1] on Docker.
-To learn more about the supported deployment types for each CSM feature, see [Setting Up Cloud Security Management][2].
+Use the following instructions to enable [CSM Misconfigurations][1] and [CSM Threats][2] on Docker.
+To learn more about the supported deployment types for each CSM feature, see [Setting Up Cloud Security Management][3].

 The following command starts the Runtime Security Agent and `system-probe` in a Docker environment: